Geek, gamer, writer, graphic artist. Ced's favorite shows and adventures are those that allow him to enjoy the world from his bedroom.

 Back in the 80s, I was mesmerized by the Moai heads in the mid-level Gradius stages.
 Such an unusual feature in a space shooter, don't you think so?
 Brings to mind all sorts of theories about alien lifeforms and cultish worships too.
 Moai heads being the legacy of supreme alien races and cultures, that sort of thing.

-This track summarizes those impressions, with the choral effects and bag-pipe sounds additionally reminding that you are facing an entire sinister army when challenging these strange faces.
-If you’ve played any Gradius Moai stage, you’d know all of these stages require precise and tight maneuvering, with the heads also constantly releasing laser rings and with miniature versions of them frenetically hopping about.
+This track summarizes those impressions, with the choral effects and bag-pipe sounds as additional reminders that you are facing an entire sinister army when challenging these strange faces.
+If you’ve played any Gradius Moai stage, you’d surely know all of these stages require precise and tight maneuvering too, with the heads also constantly targeting you with laser halos and with miniature versions of them frenetically hopping about.

-In view of that, isn’t this track just like a battle chant, one that’s full of hateful curses too?
+With that in mind, isn’t this track just like a battle chant, one that’s full of hateful curses?
 That's the image I visualize when listening to this unforgettable Gradius Gaiden track.
-It is also the reason why I love this track so much.
+It is also the reason why I love it so much.

 8. Air 1 Tabidachi - Gradius II